Brian-Pho/Textbook-Notes/content/posts/books/the-feeling-of-what-happens/index.md

 date: "2019-09-01"
 categories:
   - Books
+book_authors: "Antonio Damasio"
-excerpt: "An amazing and scientific account of consciousness."
+excerpt: "Body and emotion in the making of consciousness."
 ---

 # Part I: Introduction